MODM Clinical Database Management

 2. Quality Control and Quality Assurance (2 hours)

-3. Qualification and Validation: Control of equipment/software and implementation processes (2 x 1.5 hours for Master IS only)
+3. Qualification and Validation: Control of equipment, software, and production processes (2 sessions of 1.5 hours each—for the IS Master’s program only)

 5. Continuous improvement: Corrective and preventive actions (2 hours)